-Looking for a delicious oatmeal chocolate chip cookie recipe that packs whole grains and other real ingredients?
+Looking for a delicious oatmeal cookie recipe that packs whole grains and other real ingredients?
 Have your cookie and eat it, too!
 Get the best of both worlds with these Healthy Oatmeal Cookies — something healthy and something sweet.

 Cookie lovers, we’ve got DOZENS of healthy cookie recipes here on Fit Foodie Finds.
 Starting with these healthy oatmeal cookies with mini chocolate chips.
 Enjoy!

 Healthy Oatmeal Cookies

 These oatmeal cookies have a bite to them.
 And?
 There has to be a chocolate chip in every bite.
 We substituted some of the processed sugar in this recipe with maple syrup and we use brown sugar to add a chew bite to the recipe.

 These oatmeal cookies are easy to whip up and freeze for later.

 They are lower in sugar than most oatmeal cookies!